Huy-DNA/MPiSC/report/chapters/introduction/index.typ

 #import "@preview/subpar:0.2.2"

+This chapter details the motivation for our research topic: "Studying and developing nonblocking distributed MPSC queues", based on which we come to the formulation of our research question.
+Based on this question, we set out the objectives and the scope of our research.
+We end this chapter with an overview of the thesis and the structure of the rest of this document.

 == Motivation

 The demand for computation power has always been increasing relentlessly.
 Increasingly complex computation problems arise and accordingly more computation power is required to solve them.
 Much engineering efforts have been put forth towards obtaining more computation power.
 A popular topic in this regard is distributed computing: The combined power of clusters of commodity hardware can surpass that of a single powerful machine.
 To fully take advantage of the potential of distributed computing, specialized distributed algorithms and data structures need to be devised.
 Hence, there exists a variety of programming environments and frameworks that directly support the execution and development of distribute algorithms and data structures, one of which is the Message Passing Interface (MPI).